changbenny/typhooon/README.md

 1. Finish Array operators
 2. Finish Promise operators
 3. Comments
-4. Performance optimisation
-5. Test
+4. Test
-6. Map, Set, iterator support
+5. Map, Set, iterator support
-7. scheduler
+6. scheduler

+## Why Call It 'Typhooon'

+I made this library in a night with a strong typhoon incoming (I live in Taiwan).
+It's too destructive that double 'o' cannot describe its power.